buidai123/Kaggle_VSCode_Remote_SSH/README.md

 - **Connectivity Issues**: Ensure that your Kaggle Notebook is running and that the ngrok tunnel is active.
 - **Permission Denied**: Verify permissions and paths to your SSH keys and ensure the public key is authorized in the Kaggle Notebook.

-## Contribution

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or create a pull request.

-## Contact

 If you have any questions or need further assistance, feel free to reach out:

 - Email: [ss1280dzzz@gmail.com](mailto:ss1280dzzz@gmail.com)

-For more details or issues, refer to the GitHub issues page or contact me.

-## License

-This project is licensed under the Apache-2.0 License - see the [LICENSE](LICENSE) file for details.

-## Related Project

-If you find this project useful, you might also be interested in another related project that works with VSCode Code-Server in the browser:

-- [Kaggle VSCode Automation](https://github.com/buidai123/kaggle-vscode-automation): This repository provides an automated setup for connecting and working with Kaggle notebooks using VSCode Code-Server in the browser for a seamless development experience.